sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-10-Complete-Los-Cabos-Real-Estate-Buyers-Guide-5-Essential-Questions-Before-Purchasing-Property-in-Mexico.md

 ## Frequently Asked Questions About Los Cabos Real Estate

 ### Can Foreigners (such as Americans and Canadians) Buy Property in Los Cabos?
-Yes, Americans can buy Los Cabos real estate through a <a href="/history-of-fideicomiso-mexico-property-law/">fideicomiso</a> (bank trust) for properties within 50 kilometers of the coast.
+Yes, Americans can buy Los Cabos real estate through a **<a href="/how-fideicomiso-works-mexico/">fideicomiso (bank trust)</a>** for properties within 50 kilometers of the coast.
 This legal structure provides full ownership rights while complying with Mexican constitutional requirements.

 ### How Much Does it Cost to Buy Property in Los Cabos?
 Total costs for Los Cabos real estate include the purchase price plus 4-8% in <a href="/los-cabos-closing-costs/">closing costs</a>.
 For a $500,000 Los Cabos property, expect $525,000-$540,000 total investment including all fees, permits, and trust setup.